abhisack/abhisack.github.io/_posts/2015-01-24-possibilities-with-css-target-element.markdown

 ###Popup Blocks

-Yeah! you don't need to burden your webpages with jquery's animations and fadeIns/fadeOuts to bring in the search block when user clicks any search icon/button on your site.
+Yeah! you don't need to burden your webpages with jquery's animations and fadeIns/fadeOuts to pop up a block when user clicks any icon/button on your site.
 Stick to pure CSS for the same.

 Here's a search popup's demo I created being inspired by Sara Soueidan's article.